Kevin Spacey faces civil trial on sexual assault claims

 Rapp said he quickly wriggled away and left, then kept quiet about what happened for three decades as both actors saw their careers take off.

-And even if it had happened as Rapp described, they have argued, it wouldn't constitute a sexual advance.

-Jury selection for the trial begins on Thursday, with opening statements to follow.
+Jury selection for the trial began on October 6, with opening statements to follow.
 Rapp wants compensation for mental and emotional suffering, medical expenses and loss of work.

 The trial comes at a fraught time for Spacey, now 63.